 Old Forge man charged with child rape

 Aug.
-25—An Old Forge man admitted he sexually abused a young girl who accused him of raping her over the course of several years, Lackawanna County detectives said.
+26—An Old Forge man admitted he sexually abused a young girl who accused him of raping her over the course of several years, Lackawanna County detectives said.

 Omar Stafford, 37, 232 Oak St., is charged with rape of a child, involuntary deviate sexual intercourse with a child, aggravated indecent assault of a child, corruption of minors, statutory sexual assault and sexual assault.

-According to a criminal complaint prepared by Detectives John Kane and Michelle Mancuso, Stafford had repeated sexual contact with a now 17-year-old girl beginning when she was five or six.
+According to a criminal complaint prepared by Detectives John Kane and Michelle Mancuso, Stafford had repeated sexual contact with a now 17-year-old girl beginning when she was 5 or 6.

 The abuse took place at various residences in Taylor and Moosic.